Steven C. Holtzman

 - Representation of other high-technology companies in antitrust grand jury investigations, inquiries by competition law agencies (e.g., European Union, Japan, Singapore, Mexico), and U.S. civil cases alleging cartel behavior.

 - Representation of a significant health insurance provider in connection with antitrust concerns, legislative efforts, and regulatory matters regarding anticompetitive practices of dominant insurers and providers of health care services

 Mr. Holtzman also has worked at the Consumer Protection Division of the Maryland Attorney General's Office and at Public Citizen, a public interest group, where he developed a residential energy conservation program.
 He has lectured and taught on topics relating to the intersection of antitrust and intellectual property law; the application of antitrust principles to standard-setting; antitrust enforcement in the software industry; defense contractor teaming arrangements, and tying law under Sections 1 and 2 of the Sherman Act.

-BSF Attorneys Recognized as Top Lawyers in 2014 Northern California Super Lawyers Magazine (2014 London Super Lawyers)
+BSF Attorneys Recognized as Top Lawyers in 2014 Northern California Super Lawyers Magazine (2014 Northern California Super Lawyers)

 54 BSF Attorneys Recognized as Top Lawyers in 2013 Super Lawyers Magazine (2013 Super Lawyers)